-- Provide GIS data insights through rigorous quality control and reporting processes - Transform disparate GIS datasets into a common schema (which is based on the NENA GIS data model) - Aggregates GIS datasets into a seamless coverage area - Provides map data packages formatted to meet 9-1-1 mapping and Computer Aided Dispatch (CAD) systems
+- Provide GIS data insights through rigorous quality control and reporting processes - Transform disparate GIS datasets into a common schema (which is based on the NENA GIS datamodel) - Aggregates GIS datasets into a seamless coverage area - Provides map data packages formatted to meet 9-1-1 mapping and Computer Aided Dispatch(CAD) systems

-In addition to also being able to find critical errors like EGDMS, Data Hub will also find "significant" and "other" errors.
-As described in the Transition Workflow Cycle of the ILA, significant error types are those that negatively impact dispatch systems and other systems used for routing of emergency vehicles.
+In addition to also being able to find critical errors like EGDMS, Data Hub will also find "significant" and "other" errors as d.
+As described in the Transition Workflow Cycle of the ILAAttachment A: Scope of Work, significant error types are those that negatively impact dispatch systems and other systems used for routing of emergency vehicles.
 As such, they should be corrected.
-Other error types are those that, while they may not impact system functionality, are recommended to be corrected to maintain data integrity.
+Other error types are those that while they may not impact system functionality, are recommended to be corrected to maintain.